rpsft/etlbox/README.md

 ### Logging

 By default, ETLBox uses and extends [NLog](https://nlog-project.org).
 ETLBox already comes with NLog as dependency - so you don't need to include additional packages from nuget.
 In order to have the logging activating, you just have to set up a nlog configuration called `nlog.config`, and create a target and a logger rule.
 After adding this, you will already get logging output for all tasks and components in ETLBox.
-[Read more about logging here](https://etlbox.net/articles/overview_logging.html).

 ## Where to continue